 Connect with others

 You might not be able to meet in person, but you can still get in touch.
-To keep the holiday spirit going, use Meet Now to stream a virtual holiday dinner, candle lighting, or opening your holiday gifts.
+To keep the holiday spirit going, use Microsoft Teams to stream a virtual holiday dinner, candle lighting, or opening your holiday gifts.

 Presents, travel plans, in-laws?
 Stress and anxiety can be an unwelcome visitor during the holidays.
 However, if you add these tips into your routine, you’re on your way to managing and maintaining your mental health better for a more relaxed holiday season.